2-way McKay goes 0 for 4 in MLB hitting debut with Rays

 McKay got picked off second base in the sixth after reaching on the fielder’s choice.

+McKay is the fourth player since 1913 to begin his career with a start as a pitcher and a non-pitcher within his first two games.

+The others are Shohei Ohtani of the Angels (2018), Syd Cohen of the Washington Senators (1934) and Carl East, who pitched for St. Louis Browns in 1915 and played his second big league game in right field nine years later for the Senators.

-The left-hander took a perfect game into the sixth inning in his big league debut Saturday against Texas.
-He was pulled after allowing one hit over six scoreless innings.
+McKay took a perfect game into the sixth inning in his big league debut Saturday against Texas.
+The left-hander was pulled after allowing one hit over six scoreless innings.

 “We saw a really, really good pitching performance,” Rays manager Kevin Cash said.
 “If he can do that at the plate, we’ve got something working, I guess.”